ljmcclean/godot-game-template/README.md

 Please reference the docs to see how to safely change or remove systems.

 It's far from perfect (I myself am still learning), so if you have any suggestions or advice feel free to let me know.

+Thank you to NightQuestGames (https://www.nightquestgames.com/) for the resources that made this project possible!